haraka/Haraka/docs/note.md

     connection.transaction.notes.plugin_name

-The location of the note can be altered by setting plugin.note\_name before initializing the note.
+The plugin\_name can be overridden by setting plugin.note\_name before initializing the note.